Securing Domain Controllers Against Attack

 Virtual Domain Controllers

-If you implement virtual domain controllers, you should ensure that domain controllers run on separate physical hosts than other virtual machines in the environment.
-Even if you use a third-party virtualization platform, consider deploying virtual domain controllers on Hyper-V Server in Windows Server 2012 or Windows Server 2008 R2, which provides a minimal attack surface and can be managed with the domain controllers it hosts rather than being managed with the rest of the virtualization hosts.
+If you implement virtual domain controllers, you should ensure that domain controllers also run on separate physical hosts than other virtual machines in the environment.
+Even if you use a third-party virtualization platform, consider deploying virtual domain controllers on Hyper-V in Windows Server, which provides a minimal attack surface and can be managed with the domain controllers it hosts rather than being managed with the rest of the virtualization hosts.
 If you implement System Center Virtual Machine Manager (SCVMM) for management of your virtualization infrastructure, you can delegate administration for the physical hosts on which domain controller virtual machines reside and the domain controllers themselves to authorized administrators.
 You should also consider separating the storage of virtual domain controllers to prevent storage administrators from accessing the virtual machine files.

 If you intend to co-locate virtualized domain controllers with other, less sensitive virtual machines on the same physical virtualization servers (hosts), consider implementing a solution which enforces role-based separation of duties, such as Shielded VMs in Hyper-V. This technology provides comprehensive protection against malicious or clueless fabric administrators (including virtualization, network, storage and backup administrators.)
 It leverages physical root of trust with remote attestation and secure VM provisioning, and effectively ensures level of security which is on par with a dedicated physical server.

 In locations where multiple servers reside but aren't physically secured to the degree that datacenter servers are secured, physical domain controllers should be configured with TPM chips and BitLocker Drive Encryption for all server volumes.
 If a domain controller can’t be stored in a locked room in branch locations, you should consider deploying Read-Only Domain Controllers (RODCs) in those locations.